• Home

 Can I double the recipe?

-Absolutely — just use two baking sheets and bake them on separate racks, rotating halfway through.
-They’ll need the same amount of time.
+Of course!
+Just use two baking sheets, and put one on each rack.
+Rotate them halfway through — they'll need the same amount of time.

 More Crack Chicken Recipes to Try

-If you like the ranch-bacon-cheese combination that makes these rolls work, these are the other recipes in that same flavor family worth bookmarking:
+If you enjoy the ranch-bacon-cheese combo that makes these rolls so great, here are other recipes in that same flavor family you’ll want to bookmark:

-• Crockpot Crack Chicken Pasta — the slow cooker version with pasta, cream cheese, and ranch; one of the most shared recipes on this site
+• Slow Cooker Crack Chicken Pasta — the crock pot version with pasta, cream cheese, and ranch; one of the most shared recipes on this site

 • Instant Pot Crack Chicken — pressure cooker crack chicken that works as a sandwich filling, over rice, or in wraps